-This school year would be Sarah’s sophomore year if she were in public school, and it marks an interesting halfway point.
-We’ve homeschooled for three full school years (plus part of the year before), and now, as we start unschooling 10th grade, we have three full years to go before Sarah can graduate by Pennsylvania law.
+This school year would be Ashar’s sophomore year if she were in public school, and it marks an interesting halfway point.
+We’ve homeschooled for three full school years (plus part of the year before), and now, as we start unschooling 10th grade, we have three full years to go before Ashar can graduate by Pennsylvania law.

 Each year, I’ve heard from people literally around the world who loved seeing how an “un-plan” comes together.
 If you haven’t already, I invite you to check out some later ideas, the unschooled version of a 12th-grade-ish curriculum plan (2017-18) and the unschooled version of an 11th-grade-ish curriculum plan (2016-17), and our previous ideas, the unschooled version of a ninth-grade-ish curriculum plan (2014-15), the unschooled version of an eighth-grade-ish curriculum plan (2013-14) and the unschooled version of a seventh-grade-ish curriculum plan (2012-13).